wileymarques/posts/courses/mfe-angular-elements/1-introduction/4-mfe-strategies/README.md

+---
+title: MFE Strategies
-There are some ways to create an MFE architecture, in this lesson you will see some of them.
+summary: There are some ways to create an MFE architecture, in this lesson you will see some of them.
+---

 The main aspect of an MFE architecture is how the modules will be integrated.
 Let's see the most common approaches:

-## Build-time integration
+## Build-time Integration

 Although some people don't consider this approach a real MFE architecture, a build time integration can be a way to create composable apps.